DSCI-310-2024/DSCI-310_Group-7/README.md

    git clone https://github.com/DSCI-310-2024/dsci-310_group-7_wine-quality-prediction.git
    ```
 2. Navigate to the root of the repository through the ```cd``` command on your terminal.
-3. Paste the following code onto your terminal:
+3. Download [Docker](https://docs.docker.com/desktop/install/mac-install/) and ensure it is running.
+Paste the following code onto your terminal:
    ```
    docker-compose up
    ```